Rurusetto/rurusetto/content/posts/soyokaze/index.md

 # gameplay

-Primarily in soyokaze! have 2 rhythm rings.
-A rhythm ring is like DPAD, it have 4 side (north, ease, south and west).
-A note will gradually be appear at the four side of the ring and then disappear.
-Player must press a note in time before it disappear.
+Primarily in soyokaze! the player has 2 rhythm rings.
+A rhythm ring is like DPAD, it have 4 side (north, east, south and west).
+A note will appear at one of the four sides of both rings and then disappear.
+The player must press the note in time before it disappears using the keyboard button assigned for this specific note placement.

 # controls